 This is where the drop shot rig comes into play.
-By using an extended drop line, up to five feet or more, a heavy weight, and a barely sinking, snack size bait, we can put those fish in the boat.
-I don’t suggest starting off with a drop shot as your first weapon.
-The fish will tell you when to use this, by frustrating you to the point of giving up.
+We can put those fish in the boat using an extended drop line, up to five feet or more, a heavyweight, and a barely sinking, snack-size bait.
+I don’t suggest starting with a drop shot as your first weapon.
+The fish will tell you when to use this by frustrating you to give up.
 Don’t give up.
-Be prepared, you are simply gathering information and developing your plan while “failing” with your favorite bed bait.
+Be prepared.
+You gather information and develop your plan while “failing” with your favorite bed bait.
 Start noting where the fish puts your bait if it’s simply “cleaning house.”
-You will find many fish will put that bait in the same spot every time.
-If the fish simply flees when you drop your bait there, stay, and watch carefully what direction they come from, and where they are facing when they sit back on the bed.
-Often times, this will take repeated casts.
-Don’t worry about over pressuring or spooking the fish, if they are locked on the bed, they’ll be back.
+You will find many fish that will put that bait in the same spot every time.
+If the fish flees when you drop your bait there, stay and observe what direction they come from and where they face when they sit back on the bed.
+Often, this will take repeated casts.
+Don’t worry about over-pressuring or spooking the fish, and if they are locked on the bed, they’ll be back.
 You are just priming them for the catch.